Menu

 Check the bibliographies and footnotes in books and articles for more extensive references.

 CGLHS is excited to announce the publication on June 11, 2024 of California Eden: Heritage Landscapes of the Golden State.
-Featuring 22 vintage Eden articles freshly edited and updated in full color, there are also essays by coeditors Christine Edstrom O'Hara and Susan Chamberlin establishing the context for these historic cultural landscapes.
+Featuring 22 vintage Eden articles freshly edited and updated in full color.
+There are also essays by coeditors Christine Edstrom O'Hara and Susan Chamberlin establishing the context for these historic cultural landscapes.
+Learn More

 The most extensive scholarly treatment of California landscape history to date is California Gardens: Creating a New Eden by David C. Streatfield (Abbeville Press in 1994).
 It was based on a series of in-depth articles by the author.